LuciferChase/LuciferChase.github.io/_posts/2021-04-20-day-2-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 It went pretty solid.

-If you are practising for TATs - make sure to complete your story in only half of a A4 sheet paper under 4 minutes.
+If you are practicing for TATs - make sure to complete your story in only half of a A4 sheet paper under 4 minutes.
 This would greatly enhance your speed and your creativity.

 Also make a pretty solid story for the blank slide.
 You can, of course, make one on the spot then and there, but since you have the liberty, why not make a good story and polish it and write that one for the blank slide?